zeysdzl/zeysdzl/README.md

 ### ✨ Philosophy

 > "For me, creation is a holistic journey.
 Whether it’s a line of code, a machine learning model, or a digital canvas, I love designing every dimension of a project.
-It is this constant urge to create—to build something where nothing existed—that truly keeps me alive."
+It is this constant urge to create to build something where nothing existed that truly keeps me alive."

 ---